The NWTRPA Walking Challenge

 What does a team captain do?

-- Creates a team by signing up for Walk to Tuk, then clicking the My Team(s) tab, and clicking the Create a new team button.
+- If a captain is running a new team of fresh energy this year, they can get started by using their old login (if they have one) or signing up for the challenge, then clicking the My Team(s) tab, and clicking the Create a new team button.

 - Fills out team information, adds a team profile picture, and provides descriptions/stories for their team’s profile page.

-- Receives the team’s start up communication tools.
+- Receives the team’s start up communication tools by email from the admin team.

-- Helps the NWTRPA organize walking celebrations in their community where t-shirts and prizes will be awarded.
+- Helps the NWTRPA organize walking celebrations in their community where prizes will be awarded.

 - Motivates and encourages their team to complete the challenge!